tukkek/PyMusAnim/README.md

 #PyMusAnim

-A clone of Stephen Malinowski's Music Animation Machine in Python
+A clone of Stephen Malinowski's Music Animation Machine in Python.

 This fork extends PyMusAnim so that Linux users can easily output a MPG video given an input MIDI file, using a command-line tool.